khalid-hussain/shaheen/chap14.md

 because of our faults.
 If you become hopeless then I'm afraid the flame of hope for Muslims in Andalus would vanish before the peep of the morning."

-In a very melancholy environment Badr Bin Mughira, Bashir and Mansour discussed the future of the Muslims of Granada and Andalus in the light of Al-Zeghel's letter for a while.
-Then, Mansour Bin Ahmed pulled out another letter from his pocket, presented it to Badr Bin Mughira and said, "This letter was given to me by Abu Abdullah's wife and she requested me not to present it to you unless your anxiety concerning Loja is not settled.
+In a very melancholy environment Badr bin Mughira, Bashir and Mansour discussed the future of the Muslims of Granada and Andalus in the light of Al-Zeghel's letter for a while.
+Then, Mansour Bin Ahmed pulled out another letter from his pocket, presented it to Badr bin Mughira and said, "This letter was given to me by Abu Abdullah's wife and she requested me not to present it to you unless your anxiety concerning Loja is not settled.
 She also expressed the concern that you might tear up the letter believing that she was defending her husband."

-Badr Bin Mughira took the letter from Mansour's hand and handed it over to Bashir and said, "Read it out."
+Badr bin Mughira took the letter from Mansour's hand and handed it over to Bashir and said, "Read it out."

 Bashir opened the letter and started reading it: